-Joanna Soyka is a visual artist, writer and creative nerd from Berlin.
-Her work is inspired by the deep love, confusion and curiosity for and about this world.
-People, their stories, that intriguing complexity of life, is what she is exploring in her art - the contradictions, greatness, failures, fears, everydayness.
+My name is Jasha Soyka.
+I am a visual artist, writer and creative nerd from Berlin.
+My work is inspired by the deep love, confusion and curiosity for and about this world.
+People, their stories, that intriguing complexity of life, is what I am exploring in my art - the contradictions, greatness, failures, fears, everydayness.
 And most of all the beauty, that is created through all aspects, tones and shades.
-She loves sharing that perspective through her work, hoping to evoke trust in people, trust in yourself and in life.
-And if you look closely you might find what makes you like being here, appreciate life as a whole, laugh, and allow that iridescent hilarious spectacle.
+I love sharing that perspective through her work, hoping to evoke trust in people, trust in oneself and in life.
+And if you look closely you might find what makes you like being here, appreciate life as a whole, laugh, cry, and allow that iridescent hilarious spectacle.

-Growing up in Berlin, Joanna Soyka has always been surrounded by art, music, activism, and a plethora of different communities.
-Being queer, born with disability, a migrant, raised by a catholic & an atheist, and having experienced communism as well as capitalism gave her access to many different worlds, ideas, experiences and perspectives.
-It made her endlessly curious, passionate, cynically optimistic about the world, life and everything.
+Growing up in Berlin, I have always been surrounded by art, music, activism, and a plethora of different communities.
+Being queer, born with disability, a migrant, raised by a catholic & an atheist, and having experienced communism as well as capitalism, gave me access to many different worlds, ideas, experiences and perspectives.
+It made me endlessly curious, passionate, cynically optimistic about the world, life and everything.